Capuchin lay brother (1668-1750)

 Brother Crispino was exacting with religious but was not pessimistic regarding the Order.
 He regarded it a great gift to be able to serve God in it.
 Once he met an Orvieto boy, Girolamo, the son of Maddalena Rosati.
 He announced to the boy that he should be a Capuchin, singing, “Senza pane e senza vino, fraticello di fra Crispino” – “Without bread and wine, Brother Crispino’s little friar.”
 The boy went on to become a friar named Giacinto da Orvieto and died while still a cleric in Palestrina in 1769.
 He had just turned twenty.

 However there is a whole series of sayings that could be said to be in keeping with Brother Crispino’s character.
-With this sense of humour, used to joke joyfully with these sayings about facts or situations that were often difficult.
+With this sense of humour, he used to joke joyfully with these sayings about facts or situations that were often difficult.
 The pharmacist from Orvieto, Francesco Barbareschi, tormented by gout, was invited by Brother Crispino to “take the ‘Achilles’ spear’, that is, the spade, and to work in the ‘villa Crispigniana,’ as he used to call his little garden where he sowed and planted vegetables and greens for benefactors.”
 He once gave a stinging reply to someone who asked to be cured of the same ailment, “You complaint is more gout in the hands than gout in the foot because … you do not pay wages as you should: your workers and servants are crying.”
 To the Princess Barbarini who wanted to see he son Carlo healed immediately, he said, “Hey, isn’t it good enough for him to be healed during the Holy Year? … and do you want to make the Lord do as you want?
 It is necessary to receive God’s graces when he wants to give them.”
 He said to Cosimo Puerini, who regretted giving alms of a flask of good wine, “Hey, do you want to offer Cain’s sacrifice?”
 After the miraculous escape of a Capuchin who attempted to cross a flooded in spate, he sang, “Muddy you are, muddy I see you.
 Crazy I am if I want to pass you.”
 (Torbida si vede, torbida si lassa; son un gran matto, se si passa.”

 It often happened that Brother Crispino had to speak about himself … in order to help others to come to an idea closer to the truth.
 At least he thought so when he echoed his detractors by saying, “I am worse than a Seville orange.
 At least you can get a little juice from them, but what can they hope to get from me.”
 In order to avoid praise and admiration Brother Crispino often used imagery and metaphors.
-He answered a person told him not to ruin the minestra with absinth he said, “Value anything bitter;” or, “This absinth is not according to taste, but according to spirit.”
+He answered a person who told him not to ruin the minestra with absinth, saying, “Value anything bitter;” or, “This absinth is not according to taste, but according to spirit.”
 Once someone took pity on seeing him walking in the rain.
 Brother Crispino said, “My friend, I walk between the drops.”

 Having gone to visit Cardinal Filippo Antonio Gualtieri he was asked why he didn’t wear a better habit or mantle for the occasion.
 “With his usual wit” Crispino “opened his mantle which let light through everywhere which meant that it was threadbare and full of holes.”
 To a person who was rejoicing over Crispino’s miracles he said, “What are you so amazed about?
 That God should perform miracles is no novelty”; “Don’t you know, my friend, that Saint Francis knows how to perform miracles?”
 At Montefiascone he shouted at the people who were cutting his mantle to pieces to make relics of it, “Poor people, what are you doing?!
 You’d do much better to cut the tail off a dog! … Are you crazy?
-So much a din for passing donkey!
-God to church and pray to God!”
+So much a din for a passing donkey!
+Go to church and pray to God!”

 Translation based on the text by Mariano D’Alatri in Sulle orme dei santi, Rome, 2000, p.
 85-94.